gunitinug/babyrus/README.md

 # babyrus
 <img src="./babyrus.jpeg" height=110>

-> Associate ebooks with tags, store notes and associate them with ebooks, manage goals in tree form
+> Associate ebooks with tags, store notes and associate them with ebooks and urls, manage goals in tree form

 # How to start program
 First, `git clone` the repo: